S.U.C.C.E.S.S.: History

 In 1973, the organization was founded to provide social services for Chinese, including recent immigrants.
 It was founded by several persons of Hong Kong origin, including Maggie Ip, who became the first chairperson, Jonathan Lau, Linda Leong, Mei-Chan Lin, and Pauline To.

 Since 1989, an increasing number of clients originated from Taiwan and the Mainland, altering the up-until-then almost entirely Hong Kong demographic base.
 S.U.C.C.E.S.S., in 1990, served 60,000 people, mostly persons between 20 and 40, with 110,000 contacts.
 As of 1991, its headquarters were on the second floor of the Beijing Building in the Vancouver Chinatown and it maintained branch offices in South Vancouver, Burnaby, and Richmond.

-As of 2003, it had 350 employees, a headquarters in Vancouver, and 11 other offices in the Greater Vancouver region.
+In 2003, it had 350 employees, a headquarters in Vancouver, and 11 other offices in the Greater Vancouver region.
 As of the same year, its budget was $16 million.

 The organization, from 2006 until 2010, was headed by CEO Tung Chan, a former Vancouver city councilor.
+S.U.C.C.E.S.S. has been headed by Queenie Choo since 2012.
+Long-time Vancouver Police Department officer Terry Yung has served as the group's chair, vice-chair, and board member.
+S.U.C.C.E.S.S. is a member of the Chinese Benevolent Association of Vancouver.

-In 2014, SUCCESS reportedly had posted signs in Richmond that were only in Chinese during the midst of a local controversy regarding Chinese-only signs.
+In 2014, S.U.C.C.E.S.S. reportedly had posted signs in Richmond that were only in Chinese during the midst of a local controversy regarding Chinese-only signs.
 Queenie Choo apologized and had the signs taken down.

+In 2015, S.U.C.C.E.S.S. opened a pre-arrival immigrant service center in Beijing called the Active Engagement and Integration Project (AEIP).